 You can read all about not-for-profit activities in IRS Publication 535.

 How to report a business

 Where it goes: Your business will get it’s own form for taxes.
 For a lot of us creative business owners, that form will be the Schedule C (which is what a sole proprietorship files).
 If not the Schedule C, it will be a similar form.
 With the Schedule C, you’ll report all your business revenue and expenses to calculate your net profit or loss.
-Your net profit or loss travels back over to your personal Form 1040, where it’s lumped in with your personal wages and family income and taxed accordingly.
+Your net profit or loss travels back over to your Schedule 1, line 12.
+Then it too travels to your personal Form 1040, where it’s lumped in with your personal wages and family income and taxed accordingly.
 I delve into the Schedule C here.